 - Lightheadedness or dizziness

-Chest pain can also be a symptom of a non heart-related issue.
-Other symptoms include:
+Chest pain can also be attributed to non-heart related issues.
+Other symptoms may include:

 - Bitter or sour taste in your mouth

-- Sharp burning below your ribs or breast bone
+- Sharp or burning below your ribs or breast bone

 - Difficulty swallowing